Blount Street - Person Street Corridor Plan Implementation

 - Conversion of Blount and Person Streets from existing 2 or 3 lanes to 2 lanes with bike lane from Wake Forest Rd. to Hoke St.

-Construction is expected in Spring 2017.
+Construction is expected in Summer/Fall 2017.

 The Blount Street/Person Street Corridor Plan was developed with public input at workshops held in October and December.
 The draft plan was available for review and comment at an open house held in May.
 The Blount Street/Person Street Corridor Plan is a phased approach to balance the variety of uses to create a corridor that is safe and attractive to motorists, pedestrians, cyclists and transit users.
 The corridor provides needed access to Downtown, adjacent neighborhoods and major regional destinations.
 Yet the speed and behavior of vehicular traffic can be managed.